Congo prosecutors probe Israeli billionaire's loan to state mining company

 According to a 2013 report by the Africa Progress Panel, which was headed by former U.N.
 Secretary-General Kofi Annan, Congo lost out on $1.36 billion in potential revenue between 2010 and 2012 in five mining deals involving Gecamines and Gertler.

-The U.S. Treasury sanctioned Gertler and more than 30 of his businesses in December 2017 and June 2018, accusing him of using his friendship with former Congo President Joseph Kabila to secure sweetheart mining deals.
+The U.S. Treasury sanctioned Gertler and more than a dozen of his businesses, including Fleurette, in December 2017, accusing him of using his friendship with former Congo President Joseph Kabila to secure sweetheart mining deals.

 Gertler, Kabila and Gecamines have denied all allegations of impropriety.

-Gertler's Amsterdam-based Fleurette Group was a joint venture partner of Gecamines in one Congo copper mine and said in 2014 that it lent Gecamines $196 million in 2013 to purchase two other copper mines.
+Fleurette was a joint venture partner of Gecamines in one Congo copper mine and said in 2014 that it lent Gecamines $196 million in 2013 to purchase two other copper mines.

-Because of the U.S. sanctions against Gertler, Gecamines was advised by its lawyers not to reimburse the loan, Kamenga said in his statement on Monday.
+Because of the U.S. sanctions against Gertler and Fleurette Group, Gecamines was advised by its lawyers not to reimburse the loan, Kamenga said in his statement on Monday.

-Ventora Development sued Gecamines in October for repayment of the loan and a Congolese court ordered Gecamines last month to pay nearly 152 million euros of the loan principal and interest, Kamenga and Ventora said.
-Gecamines has appealed the ruling and not yet made any payment, Kamenga added.
+Ventora, another Gertler-owned company, sued Gecamines in October for repayment of the loan and a Congolese court ordered Gecamines last month to pay nearly 152 million euros of the loan principal and interest, Kamenga said.
+Gecamines has appealed the ruling and not yet made any payment, he added.

 On Dec.
 17, Kamenga and another Gecamines official were prevented by immigration authorities from boarding a flight in the Congolese capital Kinshasa and told they were banned from travelling, Kamenga said.